6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

 Scratching your head about what improvement strategies to use?
 This guide on effective lead management techniques can help optimize your pipeline.

-Focusing too much on the short-term can leave a sales team in a very bad position.
-Any effective sales manager needs to look beyond the deals that are closing in the near future, and make sure that high quality leads are continuously entering the top of the funnel.
+Focusing too much on the short term can leave a sales team in a very bad position.
+Any effective sales manager needs to look beyond the deals closing in the near future and ensure high-quality leads continuously enter the top of the funnel.

-• Likelihood to close: This could be based on your team’s average win rate, or a measure of individual lead scores/lead confidence for each potential deal.
+• Likelihood to close: Based on your team’s average win rate or a measure of individual lead scores/lead confidence for each potential deal.

-With this information, you can quickly discover how much revenue you’re likely to take in based on the leads you currently have.
+With this information, you can quickly discover how much revenue you’ll likely take in based on your current leads.

 Nutshell uses lead confidence scores, which automatically adjust as the prospect advances through each stage of the pipeline.
 In the example below, you can see the value of a prospect in one column and their lead confidence in another:

 While the first prospect in the list is worth $27,600, their lead confidence is only 12%, so they’ll only add a projected $3,312 to your pipeline forecast.
-The fourth prospect in the list, meanwhile, is worth $34,500 and has a lead confidence of 83%, which adds a projected $28,635.
+Meanwhile, the fourth prospect on the list is worth $34,500 and has a lead confidence of 83%, which adds a projected $28,635.

 Keeping an eye on your sales forecast can help you guide your team on which leads they should invest more time into, and whether or not you need to put more focus on lead generation.

-There’s only a one in fifty chance that a sale will be made during a first meeting.
-That means reps should be contacting new leads often, then following-up with existing prospects regularly.
+There’s only a one in fifty chance that a salesperson will make a sale during a first meeting.
+That means reps should contact new leads often and follow up with existing prospects regularly.
 The right sales CRM software makes checking in with your team easy.

-You can adjust the time period displayed, as well as the type of activity.
+You can adjust the period displayed and the type of activity.

 Of course, quantity isn’t the only marker of effective outreach.
-A sales manager needs to be able to measure the quality of those touches as well, not just connect rates.
+A sales manager needs to be able to measure the quality of those touches, not just connect rates.

 Let’s say you have a 40% connect rate with your emails, but only 2% of your email recipients convert into customers.
 Meanwhile, you connect with just 10% of prospects on the phone, but nearly all of them buy.
 Clearly, email is a less effective outreach method for you than phone, even if you’re more likely to reach people that way.

-The methods your reps use to approach potential clients could have a significant impact on your success.
-By collecting data on your connection rates from cold callingcold emailing, and social media messaging, you can discover which methods to put more time and resources behind.
+The methods your reps use to approach potential clients could significantly impact your success.
+By collecting data on your connection rates from cold calling, cold emailing, and social media messaging, you can discover which methods to put more time and resources behind.

 High engagement with those emails is promising.
 It shows that prospects are interested in what they’re seeing and that it’s worth following up with them again, even if they’re slow to respond.

 Poor engagement, however, is a sign that you need to work with your reps on re-wording follow-up messages and what content to include.
-Remember: Low open rates means your subject lines need work, and low click-rates mean the assets you’re sharing aren’t relevant enough to your recipients’ needs.
+Remember: Low open rates mean your subject lines need work, and low click rates mean the assets you’re sharing aren’t relevant enough to your recipients’ needs.

 Wondering why your team didn’t win a contract?
-By keeping track of the reasons for your lost deals, you can identify trends over time and hone in on how to make your offer or sales process better.
+By keeping track of the reasons for your lost deals, you can identify trends over time and hone in on how to improve your offer or sales process.

-In this example from Nutshell’s Losses report, a visual overview of the data shows a big spike in deals lost in August 2016 because prospects went with a competitor:
+In this example from Nutshell’s Losses report, a visual overview of the data shows a significant spike in deals lost in August 2016 because prospects went with a competitor:

 However, with some adjustments, that number significantly decreased by February 2017, only six months later.